ronaka0411/MATLAB-Signal-Analysis-Fourier-Transform/README.md

 These samples are nothing but different frequencies.
 How do we interprete these frequencies?
 Now comes into the picture important parameter RESOLUTION of signal, which is given as sampling frequency / number of samples.
 Each sample point in FFT represent a resolution(R).
 For example first sample is at position 2nd (second figure in the result image), because we do not have anything at the 0 frequency (imaginary concept).
 Signal Analysis: To find out which frequency component contributes maximum to the given signal, find the peak which is at 16th positions, thus maximum frequency of the unknown signal is (15 * RESOLUTION) here in reuslts we get RESOLUTION of ~100, thus maximum frequency of signal is 1500 Hz.
-Henced the topic.
+Hence the topic.